dejeneboru/l4s-validation-artifacts/README.md

 	   6. Make all scripts (\*.sh) executable e.g., chmod +x run_experiment.sh
 	   7. Set IP forwarding on AQM node sudo sysctl -qw net.ipv4.ip_forward=1
 ## Run the experiment by starting the run script from the AQM node.
 		This will generate the data to reproduce figures 4, 5, 9, and 10 in the paper.
 		./run_experiment.sh

-##  Reproducing figure 6
+##  Reproduce figure 6
 	    To reproduce the experiment with RTT of DCTCP flow different from RTT of Cubic flow, you may emulate the RTTs on the servers' interface (Server A and Server B) instead of the AQM interface.
 Don't forget to set the servers's interface to your configuration!
 	    1. Modify the script run_diff_rtt_expt.sh with the servers' interface of your configuration
 	    2. Run the test
 	       ./run_diff_rtt_expt.sh
-## Reproducing the result with single queue AQM (Figure 3)
+## Reproduce the results with single queue AQM (Figure 3)
 	   1. Clone the DualPI2 qdisc which supports both Single Queue and Dual queue AQM and install on the AQM node.
 	      You might need to also setup the correct iproute package! git clone https://github.com/olgaalb/sch_dualpi2.git